-Many physicians heavily rely on TSH as the standard blood test for thyroid. .
+Many physicians heavily rely on TSH as the standard blood test for thyroid.
 Why?
 Because this is what they have been taught to do.
 It is an inexpensive way to evaluate your thyroid hormone level.
 However, it is not very scientific thyroid test, and often leads to an inaccurate assessment.
 For example, if your TSH thyroid test is in the normal range, your physician is confident that your thyroid hormone dose is good and your symptoms cannot be due to hypothyroidism.
 In fact, this kind of assumption is not very scientific.
-It will become clear to you as I elaborate on it.
+Let me explain.

 Normal TSH Does NOT Always Mean Normal Thyroid Function

 TSH stands for Thyroid Stimulating Hormone.
 This is a hormone produced by the pituitary gland in response to the T3 level inside the pituitary gland.
 There is an inverse relationship between TSH and T3 level.
 Consequently, if your pituitary gland senses T3 to be low, it produces more TSH, which is a message for the thyroid gland to produce more thyroid hormone.
 Conversely, if T3 is high, then the pituitary gland produces less TSH, telling the thyroid gland to produce less thyroid hormone.
 In this way, the pituitary gland tries to regulate thyroid hormone production by the thyroid gland.

 Often, patients mistakenly think that TSH is their thyroid hormone.
 So, when they see low TSH blood test, they think their thyroid hormone is low.
 In fact, their thyroid hormone may be high.

 Normal Range of TSH Thyroid Test